yourpwnguy/yourpwnguy.github.io/_posts/windows-internals/2024-09-08-part1-windows-api-and-general-concepts.md

 ---
-title: "Part-1: Introduction To Windows API and General Concepts"
+title: "Part 1: Introduction To Windows API and General Concepts"
 description: "A comprehensive guide, covering everything you need to know about the Windows API from start to finish."
 date: 2024-09-08
 categories: [Windows Internals, Concepts]